 Posted on Monday 20 January 2020

-So you got a great return on your taxes—now what?
-It’s tempting to take that quick influx of cash and turn it into something fun, like a shopping spree or a weekend getaway.
-But if you really want to get the most out of your refund, you might want to hold off on booking those all-inclusive tickets.
+With any luck, filing your tax return will result in a tax refund.
+It’s always nice getting cash back, and now can feel like the time to splurge on something fun, like a shopping spree or a weekend away.
+However, if you really want to get the most out of your refund, you might want to hold off on booking those all-inclusive tickets.

 There are plenty of great ways to take your tax refund and turn that money into smart financial moves.
 After all, your return isn’t coming out of thin air: it’s a percentage of your hard-earned income over the past year.
-Why not use this opportunity to make more money?
-Instead of falling into the lifestyle inflation trap like most.
+Instead of falling into the lifestyle inflation trap like most, why not use this opportunity to make more money?

-The great thing about getting your tax refund is that you can set up a direct deposit, which usually means that you get much quicker access to that money.
-But it also means that you can make it a lot easier to save that money by not even letting it touch your checking account.
+The great thing about getting your tax refund is that you can set up a direct deposit, which usually means that you get much quicker access to the money.
+It also means that it will be a lot easier to save that money by not even letting it even touch your checking account.
 Instead of sending it to your primary checking, why not set up your direct deposit so that your refund goes into your savings?

-Cut yourself out as the middle man entirely, and you’ll never have to worry about becoming your own worst enemy.
-Setting up your direct deposit to a savings account from the get-go removes that all-powerful temptation to spend once you get a sudden influx of cash.
-(Bonus points if you can keep it in your savings account for a few years and start earning some interest).
+Cut yourself out as the middle man entirely, and you’ll never have to worry about the temptation of a splurge purpose.
+Bonus points if you can keep it in your savings account for a few years and start earning some interest!
 Saving money and building on it is also a great way to avoid taking a costly loan out in the future.

-Maybe you’re thinking about trading in your old, unreliable car for something a little newer, or you’re finally ready to start thinking about buying your first house.
+Maybe you’re thinking about trading in your old car for something a little newer, thinking about buying your first house, or planning to go on a vacation.
 Setting aside a larger down payment can make a big purchase like a new car or a home much more affordable over the long run.
 Not only will you lower the total amount that you will pay over time, but you also might be able to get long-term advantages, such as a lower interest rate.

 And in the case of buying a home, where your initial costs are naturally going to be much higher, you might not even be able to start the home buying process without a large sum of money set aside for the down payment, closing, and any additional expenses like inspections, renovations, appliances, or moving supplies.